UCLA holds on to eject Tennessee from NCAAs with 89-77 win

 BIG PICTURE

 Tennessee: It was a very difficult season for the rebuilding Lady Volunteers, who at least kept alive their streak of making the NCAA Tournament.
-Next season, coach Holly Warlick will work on getting the Lady Vols deep in the bracket.
+If she’s back next season, Warlick must get the Lady Vols deeper in the bracket.

 UCLA: The Bruins showed resilience when it mattered after falling apart in the second half.
 They will need a complete game to get past Maryland, a Top-10 program with far more talent than Tennessee.